-This stir fry's sauce has a tea base.
-Using Bigelow Tea's Orange and Spice Herbal Tea, it is a healthier version on a Chinese restaurant favorite.
-Using gluten-free tamari and some chili pepper for a bit of kick, you'll be able to get a nutrient dense dinner on the table in no time.
+This secret ingredient in this recipe is tea.
+Using Bigelow Tea's Orange and Spice Herbal Tea you can create a healthier version of a Chinese restaurant favorite.
+Using gluten-free tamari and some chili pepper for a bit of kick, you'll be able to get a nutrient-dense dinner on the table in no time.

 ½ cup of hot water

 4 Bigelow® Orange & Spice Herbal Tea Bags

 1 tablespoon plus 2 tablespoons organic cooking oil (olive or avocado)